Assistant OPERATIONS Manager – Community Mental Health (Volunteer)

 Working Format: Hybrid (remote working with occasional in-person meetings in London); flexible working 9am-10pm UK time, Monday-Sunday

-We invite you to be part of our mission to make mental wellbeing more accessible and relevant for all—especially young people from ethnic minority backgrounds.
+Mind Axis C.I.C. invites you to be part of our mission to make mental wellbeing more accessible and relevant for all—especially young people from ethnic minority backgrounds.

 Duties/Responsibilities: